Skip to Sidebar Skip to Content

 What is a Helm Chart Repository?

-A Helm Chart Repository serves as a platform for hosting and sharing Helm charts, which facilitates the accessibility of these charts to users.
+A Helm chart repository serves as a platform for hosting and sharing Helm charts, which facilitates the accessibility of these charts to users.
 A repository comprises a set of versioned and well-organized charts, enabling effortless navigation and search.

 Chart repositories can be hosted on multiple platforms, including GitHub, AWS S3, and Google Cloud Storage.
 Once a chart is uploaded to a repository, it can be installed through a straightforward Helm command using a URL like helm install my-release our-repo/nginx.